alanplotko/Dash/README.md

   - Expand compatability to beyond Windows

 - Refreshing Modules
-  - If files are missing (e.g. try-catch for missing settings.json file, etc.), report back module as broken, remove broken module from widgets dictionary, nd create unique link to re-nstall that modulefrom the dashboard instead of clicking the 'install new module' button.
+  - If files are missing (e.g. try-catch for missing settings.json file, etc.), report back the module as broken, remove the broken module from the widgets dictionary, and create a unique link to reinstall that module from the dashboard instead of having to click the 'install new module' button

 #Changelog